-Using storyboards is the most effective way to create a scene-by-scene plan for your story.
-Your board can highlight the UI design, what audience it is for, any charts it should have, the color theme- basically any element you’d like to include in the story!
+Using storyboards is the most effective way to create a scene-by-scene plan for your data story.
+Your board can display the UI design, target audience, charts, color theme, and other elements you want in the story.

 Make sure that you focus on the important stories and create multiple pages.
 This makes the data more organized and eliminates distractions.

-It’s important that your audience is excited by the data and would want to dig deeper individually.
-Here are some quick ways to enable explorations on Power BI:
+Your audience's excitement and desire to dig deeper are important.
+Here are some quick ways to enable exciting explorations on Power BI:

-● Use filters, interactions, and drill-throughs: Power BI allows you to filter reports and data, and create drill-throughs that are connections between higher-level pages and specific pages to connect users to data they’re most interested in.
+● Use filters, interactions, and drill-throughs: Power BI allows you to filter and create reports to create drill-throughs of data.
+You can then further customize these reports to only reflect data stakeholders are interested in.

-● Use dashboard pages as a starting point for critical stories: For stuff such as executive summaries, it’s ideal to place their content on the dashboard and then establish a drill-through to specific pages for interested users.
+● Use dashboard pages as a starting point for critical stories.
+For executive summaries, it’s ideal to create a dashboard and then establish a detailed drill-through to specific pages.

 How Data Visualization Works

-70% of your mental faculty is used in visualization.
-The visual memory is split into three parts: iconic, short-term, and long-term.
+You use 70% of your mental faculty in visualization.
+The visual memory splits into three parts: iconic, short-term, and long-term.

-Iconic memory is memory that's very short term and doesn’t get stored in your brain, such as when you’re driving the car.
+Iconic memory is very short-term and doesn’t get stored for very long, such as when you’re driving the car.
 Your brain is seeing the road and taking decisions, then forgetting about that frame entirely.

 Let’s begin with some things that will distract our iconic memory: